wassupluke/Launcher/docs/Building-from-Source.md

     app-default-release-unsigned.apk
 ```

 See [this guide](https://developer.android.com/build/building-cmdline)
 for further instructions.

-## Using Android Studio
+# Using Android Studio

 Install [Android Studio](https://developer.android.com/studio), import this project and build it.

 See [this guide](https://developer.android.com/studio/run)
 for further instructions.
+How to

+# CI Pipeline

+The [CI pipeline](https://github.com/jrpie/Launcher/actions) automatically creates debug builds.
+> Note: These builds are *not* signed.